FredericaBernkastel/contrapunctus/readme.md

 *Design document.
 Nothing here is built.*

-The alternative to [`doc/ricercar`](../ricercar/readme.md), written after that approach's §8 was traced back to its causes.
+The alternative to [`ricercar`](ricercar/readme.md), written after that approach's §8 was traced back to its causes.
 It is not a repair of ricercar.
 It starts from a different category and reaches most of the same questions with less machinery, and it is written because ricercar's own measurements point at it.

+§§1–7 were written before reading the literature now in [`literature/`](literature/); §§2.1, 2.5, 3, 5, 7 and 8
+were revised against it, and each revision is marked.
+Two claims did not survive.

 **The claim in one line.** Fugue is a word problem over a finite alphabet, subject to a constraint of bounded memory — so the right tools are automata, dynamic programming and exact combinatorial search, and the continuum was